ToxicMotherLucker/ltnc/README.md

 ---------------------------------------------------------------------------

-- Hash Algorithm : YespowerLTNCG POW algorithm    ( CPU only )
+- Hash Algorithm : YespowerLTNC POW algorithm    ( CPU only )

 ( With the addition of modified Dash's DarkGravityWave v3 algorithm, that changes difficulty every block, and progressively lowers difficulty if long stale tips happens.
 Tested and fully working !!)

 - The Hive : A " hodl and profit " mining system accessible to everyone, that works side by side with POW mining, invented by  LitecoinCash's developers !!

-- Total Supply : 210,000,000 LTNCG
+- Total Supply : 210,000,000 LTNC

 - Difficulty adjusted every block and possibly in CURRENT block if a long network stale tip happens !!
-This protects LightningCash-Gold from high hash variations and " high hash attacks " , that happens frequently for new coins and kills them by making the mining difficulty too high for the " normal " network's hash rate.
+This protects LightningCash from high hash variations and " high hash attacks " , that happens frequently for new coins and kills them by making the mining difficulty too high for the " normal " network's hash rate.

 - Changed famous NOMP ( node open mining portal ) pool software to include possible CURRENT block difficulty change and send new work to miners if so.